 The pharmacy has written procedures to help make sure the team works safely.
-Pharmacy team members record and review some mistakes that happen and use this information and learning to avoid future mistakes.
+Pharmacy team members record and review some mistakes that happen.
+But the pharmacy team do not always look into detail about why errors have happened which may mean that opportunities for learning are missed.
 Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
-It generally manages and protects people's confidential information and it tells people how their private information will be used.
+It manages and protects people's confidential information and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.

 Processes were in place for identifying and managing risks.
-There was a near miss log in the main dispensary and in the multi-compartment compliance aid room and both were seen to be used to record near miss incidents regularly.
-The pharmacy team reported that this was reviewed regularly and any learning points were analysed and discussed.
+There was a near miss log in the main dispensary and this was used to record near miss incidents regularly.
+The pharmacist reported that this was reviewed regularly and any learning points were analysed and discussed.
 There was a poster in the dispensary warning staff to look out for medicines with similar sounding names and packaging.
 'Sound alike' and 'look alike' medicines such as amitriptyline and amlodipine had been separated on the dispensary shelf.

 There was a procedure in place to learn from dispensing errors.
-Dispensing errors were recorded and most were subject to a root cause analysis to find out why the error had happened.
-These were also reported to the superintendent.
+Dispensing errors were recorded and were subject to a root cause analysis to find out why the error had happened.
 There were some dispensing incidents that did not have a robust root cause analysis recorded and so some learning opportunities could be missed.
+Dispensing errors were also reported to the superintendent.